-5.4 Control of Luminosity, Beam Energy and Polarization
+5.4 Control of luminosity, beam energy and polarization

-In this section, the control of the top-level accelerator parameters luminosity, beam energy and polarization will be discussed.
+In this section, we will discuss the control of the top-level accelerator parameters-luminosity, beam energy and polarization.

-5.4.1 Luminosity Measurement
+5.4.1 Luminosity measurement

 The luminosity will be measured via low-angle Bhabha scattering.
 The forward regions of the ILC detectors will be equipped with dedicated luminosity calorimeters, described in Sections 6.2.4 and 6.3.6.
-Recent test beam results obtained with prototype detectors [174] underpin the assumptions on the hardware made in previous detailed simulation studies, which show that the luminosity can be measured to $2.6 \times 10^{-3}$ and $1.6 \times 10^{-3}$ at center-of-mass energies of 500 and 1000 GeV, respectively [175].
+Recent test beam results obtained with prototype detectors [197] underpin the assumptions on the hardware made in previous detailed simulation studies, which show that the luminosity can be measured to $2.6 \times 10^{-3}$ and $1.6 \times 10^{-3}$ at center-of-mass energies of 500 and 1000 GeV, respectively [198].
 The energy calibration of the calorimeter contributes to the total uncertainty at the level of $1 \times 10^{-3}$ .
 The largest contribution, however, originates from the residual physics backgrounds from $e^+e^- \rightarrow e^+e^-e^+e^-$ and $e^+e^- \rightarrow e^+e^-q\bar{q}$ , which in these studies are not corrected for but taken as full-scale contribution to the error budget.
 Other substantial contributions to the total uncertainty arise from beamstrahlung and ISR, as well as from the electromagnetic deflections of the Bhabhas while they traverse the colliding bunches.
 It is assumed that these effects can be corrected from simulations.
 The above numbers include the uncertainty corresponding to a knowledge of the bunch parameters at the 20% level.
 As will be discussed below, this is a rather conservative assumption.
 Without the these simulation-dependent corrections, the numbers above would increase by about 50%.
-At $\sqrt{s} = 250 \,\text{GeV}$ , the (uncorrected) effect of the electromagnetic deflection is about twice as large as at 500 GeV, but shrinks to half a per-mil with the simulation-based correction [176].
+At $\sqrt{s} = 250 \text{ GeV}$ , the (uncorrected) effect of the electromagnetic deflection is about twice as large as at 500 GeV, but shrinks to half a per-mil with the simulation-based correction [199].
+From the results of this paper and [198], we estimate the luminosity uncertainty at 250 GeV to be less than $4 \times 10^{-3}$ .

 The in-situ determination of the properties of the colliding bunches will be performed by the so-called beam calorimeters (BeamCals); see Secs.
 6.2.4 and 6.3.6.
-Beyond their role as veto taggers for high-energetic electrons, the BeamCals record the energy depositions of the enormous numbers $e^+e^-$ pairs created by beamstrahlung.
-From the pattern of these energy depositions, the relevant parameters of the colliding bunches can be reconstructed, e.g. in terms of number of particles, horizontal and vertical emittances, beam positions and bunch sizes at the IP [177].
-For most parameters, precisions of 10% are reached for each bunch crossing in single-parameter analyses, a full multi-parameter analysis profits from additional information, e.g. from an optional GamCal further down-stream or external constraints on the emittances or bunch charges.
-The precisions achieved in [177] have been propagated to the luminosity spectrum via GuineaPig [178] in the context of a mono-photon WIMP search [179].
-This results in precisions of better than 10% per bin from 200 bunch crossings, showing a clear potential to monitor time-dependencies within a bunch train.
+Beyond their role as veto taggers for high-energy electrons, the BeamCals record the energy depositions of the enormous numbers $e^+e^-$ pairs created by beamstrahlung.
+From the pattern of these energy depositions, the relevant parameters of the colliding bunches can be reconstructed, e.g. in terms of number of particles, horizontal and vertical emittances, beam positions and bunch sizes at the IP [200].
+For most parameters, precisions of 10% are reached for each bunch crossing in single-parameter analyses.
+A full multi-parameter analysis would profit from additional information, e.g. from an optional GamCal further down-stream or external constraints on the emittances or bunch charges.
+The precisions achieved in [200] have been propagated to the luminosity spectrum via GuineaPig [201] in the context of a mono-photon WIMP search [202].
+This results in precisions of better than 10%per bin from 200 bunch crossings, showing a clear potential to monitor time-dependences within a bunch train.
 The long-term average luminosity spectrum can be determined also from Bhabha scattering.
-This approach has been pioneered for CLIC in [180], reaching a few percent per bin even in the more challenging beam conditions at CLIC.
-Combining these complementary online and offline methods for monitoring the luminosity spectrum together with accelerator instrumentation data. e.g. from the downstream energy spectrometer, will be an interesting study to pursue in the future.
+This approach has been pioneered for CLIC in [203], reaching a few percent per bin even in the more challenging beam conditions at CLIC.
+Combining these complementary online and offline methods for monitoring the luminosity spectrum together with accelerator instrumentation data, e.g. from the downstream energy spectrometer, will be an interesting study to pursue in the future.

-5.4.2 Beam Energy Measurement
+5.4.2 Beam energy measurement